-Wild chase leads police officers through several cities
+Video: Wild chase leads police officers through several cities

-OKLAHOMA CITY – A wild chase led officers through several cities on Friday morning.
+OKLAHOMA CITY - A wild chase led officers through several cities on Friday morning, and ended in a violent crash.

 Around 10:30 a.m. on Friday, officers attempted to pull over a maroon sedan near I-40 and Portland Ave.